 Unlike other speculative stocks on the market, such as cryptocurrency vendors, cannabis purveyors, drug companies or technology promoters, mining and exploration stocks have one clear advantage.

 When companies talk about projects, there is an immediate understanding of the jargon used that investors can reasonably understand.
-For example, one doesn’t need to waste time explaining what a blockchain is every time a release is made – savvy investors understand the difference between a mineral resource and ore reserve, and don’t need it spelt out everytime there is news.
+For example, one doesn’t need to waste time explaining what a blockchain is every time a release is made – savvy investors understand the difference between a mineral resource and an ore reserve, and don’t need it spelt out everytime there is news.